josemolinaf22/ApexLegendCapstone/README.md

 The project was made to help me solidify my understanding of the basic principles of web development.

 ## Technology/Libraries Used:

--HTML
--CSS/Flexbox
--Javascript
--Node.js/Express
--Google Fonts/ FontAwesome
+-Languages: Html, Css, Javascript
+-Frameworks and Libraries: Node.js, Express.js
+-Technologies and Tools: VS Code, Figma, Trello, Git, Render
+-Testing: Jest

 ## Challenges